The Society for Cinema and Media Studies Award for Student

 Support the Award/Donate Now >

-Applicants must be full member (not a temporary member) of
+Applicants must be full members (not temporary members) of

-the Society for the 2013-2014 membership year to apply for this award and
+the Society for the new 2016-2017 membership year to apply for this award and

 enrolled in a recognized program of graduate study at the time of submission